Black Americans are underrepresented in residential care communities, AP/CNHI News analysis finds

 She said many can barely pay for government-subsidized housing, let alone expensive living communities: “It leaves them in a gap.
 Those are the seniors that are really not even considered or thought about.”

-“The federal government doesn’t even have a list of assisted living (facilities),” said Lindsey Smith, health systems management and policy researcher at the Oregon Health and Science University-Portland State University School of Public Health.
-“There is not, like, a registration.
-When COVID hit, they did not have a list.”
+“The federal government doesn’t even have a list of assisted living (facilities),” said Lindsey Smith, a health systems management and policy researcher in the Oregon Health and Science University-Portland State University School of Public Health.
+“There is not, like, a registration.”

-LaShuan Bethea, executive director of the National Center for Assisted Living, said more research is needed to fully know whether fewer Black people accessing assisted living means they are missing out on needed care, or if they are finding that support in other ways.

-“It’s really important to do the work ... trying to understand: What does this mean when Black and brown people can’t access assisted living, knowing what it brings in terms of quality and outcomes?”
-Bethea said.

 Steven Nash’s father could afford the most expensive assisted living facilities, but the former judge wanted to stay home.
 So while Nash ran one of the nation’s last remaining Black-owned nursing homes in the Washington, D.C., area, he also helped care for his father until he died at the age of 87.